 The drama program offers opportunities for burgeoning actors and crew to spread their theatrical wings.
 Under the guidance of the drama directors, students are responsible for all aspects of the production; acting, singing, dancing, costume design, set design, stage tech, and booth tech.
 Our goal is for students to develop confidence in themselves, while challenging themselves to reach in new directions.
 Our productions are designed to highlight our upper school students' talents in order to create a show that our entire school community can enjoy.

-For information about our community scholars program for your rising 4th-7th grade child, please contact Reagan Kenwell, Director of Admission.
+For information about our unique admission opportunity for your rising 4th-7th grade child, please click below.

 CURIOUS ABOUT AFFORDING A TOWER EDUCATION?